How It Works

 Talking to your assistant

-Your assistant isn’t just a background automation engine — you can talk to it directly.
+Your assistant doesn’t just work in the background — you can reach out to it directly.

 Email your assistant